*This fellowship position is currently filled.

-Vermont Law School's Environmental Justice (EJ) Clinic invites applications for a two-year Environmental Justice Fellowship beginning in late August 2020.
+Vermont Law School's Environmental Justice (EJ) Clinic offers a two-year Environmental Justice Fellowship.

 Nature of the Fellowship

 In addition to pursuing an LLM degree, the fellow will work part-time (at least 20 hours per week) on EJ Clinic projects.
 Areas of work include: fighting the disproportionate impacts of industrial agriculture, oil and gas, and waste industries on Black, Indigenous, and People of Color (BIPOC) and low income communities, compelling civil rights enforcement in the environmental context, and developing and supporting adoption of strong environmental justice laws.

 The fellow will work closely with EJ Clinic faculty and staff, partners, clients, and students.
 The fellow’s responsibilities will include, but are not limited to:

 - Working on EJ Clinic cases and projects to represent community-groups on issues of environmental justice.
 Advocacy may include litigation, administrative advocacy, public education, and work on legislation in array of contexts.

 - Developing resources related to environmental justice for the National Agriculture Library.

 - Developing and leading Environmental Justice seminar and case rounds, under the guidance of the Clinic Director.